-Cesspits and Old Rubbish Updated

-Stage 4 History

-How do historians and archaeologists investigate the past?

-Archaeology has been dubbed "the science of rubbish" because it involves the excavation and analysis of object people have thrown away The Cesspits and Old Rubbish program enables students to work as archaeologists, exploring the Big Dig archaeological site, examining historical sources and analysing artefacts discovered in wells, cisterns, cellars and backyards.
+Cesspits and Old Rubbish Stage 4 History How do historians and archaeologists investigate the past?
+Archaeology has been dubbed "the science of rubbish" because it involves the excavation and analysis of object people have thrown away.
+The Cesspits and Old Rubbish program enables students to work as archaeologists, exploring the Big Dig archaeological site, examining historical sources and analysing artefacts discovered in wells, cisterns, cellars and backyards.
 This differentiated investigation will see students identify key challenges of everyday life that Colonial Sydney faced and compare them to life in Ancient cities as they explore the lives of some of the more colourful individuals who inhabited the cosy little houses, narrow lands and twisted streets of The Rocks' close knit community.

-Cost: \$14 per student

-The programs Cesspit and Old Rubbish, Shopfront to Western Front, Groundwork: Archaeology at The Big Dig and Groundwork: Extended were developed in partnership with The Big Dig Archaeology Education Centre.
+Cost: \$15 per student The programs Cesspit and Old Rubbish, Shopfront to Western Front, Groundwork: Archaeology at The Big Dig and Groundwork: Extended were developed in partnership with The Big Dig Archaeology Education Centre.
+"An excellent, well structured, engaging & relevant program.
+Students enjoyed the hands-on activity with using artefacts."
+Teacher,Holy Spirit College

-"An excellent and interactive program and great use of site space.
-The highlight of the program was discovering the stories of the people that actually lived in the area."

-Teacher,

-Orange Anglican Grammar School